In this article, we’re going to delve into the convenient world of the Hotel Middlemen or as you know them, OTA’s or Online Travel Agents.

 The problem is, this isn’t reality.
 The price you’ve just booked at could be cheaper, a lot cheaper…

-These OTA middlemen get you to book through presenting a wealth of choice and get the inventory online (vice-versa) by offering the best visibility for the host/ hotelier.
+These Hotel middlemen get you to book through presenting a wealth of choice and get the inventory online by offering the best visibility for the host/ hotelier.

 Still seems legit, yes?

-According to one source, a Vietnam-based travel tech start-up Concierge stated: “up to 50 percent of transaction value goes to middlemen like booking services and not the actual service provider…”
+According to one source, a Vietnam-based travel tech start-up Concierge stated: “up to 50% of the transaction value goes to middlemen like booking services and not the actual service provider…”

 Not convinced!
 Give us some perspective…